chipsalliance/Caliptra/doc/Caliptra.md

 * **Unprovisioned:** Blank/unprogrammed fuse part.
 * **Manufacturing:** Device is in the manufacturing flow where HVM Caliptra fuses are programmed.
 * **Production:** All of Caliptra’s HVM fuses are programmed.
-* **Insecure:** Any security state that allows access to Caliptra from an external entity and carries a risk of exposing internal secrets.
+* **Secure:** Any security state that restricts access to Caliptra from an external entity and has a known, specified function in the device lifecycle.
+Requires DebugLocked and either the Manufacturing or Production configuration.
+* **Insecure:** Any security state other than those deemed secure.
+This includes all undefined states, all states with DebugUnlocked, and the Unprovisioned state.
+In accordance with the [threat model](#threat-model), these states are considered a potential risk due to attacks via DFT or DFD channels, exploitation of unforeseen logic issues, or undefined behavior.
 Necessitates flushing of Caliptra secrets.
-Includes Unprovisioned and DebugUnlocked configurations.
-* **Secure:** Any security state that restricts access to Caliptra from an external entity to mitigate potential exposure of internal secrets.
-Requires DebugLocked and Manufacturing or Production configuration.

 **Notes:**